-The actions of the current administration leave many with questions.
+The actions of the current White House administration leave many with questions.
 Early on, the EPA had been frozen.
 Then came the executive order to “remove the requirement that federal officials consider the impact of climate change when making decisions.”
 Most recently, the United States has pulled out of the Paris climate accords.
-Many question if Trump believes in climate change — but there has been no official message on where the administration stands.
+And there has been no official message on where the administration stands on climate change.

 This sea of change begs the question: When it comes to sustainability, what is the best course of action moving forward?
 Is it smart to continue promoting sustainability practices and energy-efficiency measures as the new administration downplays their importance?
 Will it have a negative impact on business if a company touts a message that is seemingly in opposition to what the commander in chief of the United States believes is right?
 Will your stakeholders look at your sustainability measures as “staying the course and doing the right thing,” or will they see those efforts as wasted under a government that won’t reward them, and a practice that negatively impacts the bottom line?